 Convert an old and tired conservatory to a modern home office usable 12 months of the year.

 This was a poorly built conservatory, leaky, doors not closing, gutters leaking.
 It needed a complete facelift.
-The walls had little or insulation and the electric heaters were not working
+The walls had little or no insulation and the electric heaters were not working

 The conservatory roof was removed in its entirety as the existing structure would not be suitable to carry a proper roof.
 The existing conservatory frames were checked to make sure that they were reinforced.
 A new roof with installed and 2 roof windows added to let the light back into the main living room of the house.
 The inside of the roof was insulated using spray foam insulation to make sure the roof was airtight.